 SWIP will be capable of operating across distributed cyberinfrastructure (CI), including dynamically-configurable CI.
 Pegasus has been integrated with the Open Resource Control Architecture (ORCA) to add assurances based on Pegasus’ dynamic provisioning capabilities for isolation and confidentiality.

 The three-year project is funded by a $1 million grant from the National Science Foundation (NSF) as part of its Cybersecurity Innovation for Cyberinfrastructure (CICI) program.
-Von Welch (IU CACR) is the PI with Co-PIs Dr. Steven Myers (IU SOIC), Dr. Ilya Baldin (RENCI), and Dr. Ewa Deelman (USC/ISI).
+Von Welch (IU CACR) is the PI with Co-PIs Dr. Raquel Hill (IU SICE), Dr. Ilya Baldin (RENCI), and Dr. Ewa Deelman (USC/ISI).
+Dr. Steven Myers is a project alumni.

 The SWIP Project is supported by the National Science Foundation under Grant 1642070, 1642053, and 1642090.
 The views expressed do not necessarily reflect the views of the National Science Foundation or any other organization.